You may be wondering if Disney World is open during Thanksgiving Day? Absolutely!

 Book your Cape May Café reservation here.

-For Thanksgiving, you’ll be able enjoy not only delicious appetizers known to the Mediterranean countries, but you’ll have your choice of traditional holiday dishes such as turkey, ham, and mashed potatoes.
+For Thanksgiving, you’ll be able enjoy not only delicious appetizers, but you’ll have your choice of traditional holiday dishes such as caramelized Brussel sprouts, apple crisp, mashed potatoes and macaroni and cheese.

 You can view the Disney Thanksgiving dinner menu for this restaurant here.